June 3rd, 2020 • 5 min read

 The Canadian Glencairn is a wide base, narrow opening glass.
 It combines a lot of the best features of the rocks glass with the stemmed spirits glass.
 The wide base helps create a larger capacity reservoir, while the gentle taper helps concentrate aromas and make for an easier sipping experience.
 While it’s named the Canadian Glencairn – it’s not meant for Canadian spirits only.
 Pour a couple fingers of your favorite Bourbon or Scotch and kick back

 This is the gold standard of glasses.
 Solid base, wide reservoir, strongly concentrated tulip shape.
 This helps you get the most from a whisky, brandy or rum, in an easy to hold package.
 These glasses can be found everywhere – including Bed, Bath and Beyond for under $10.
 If there’s one glass you should always have on hand, it’s a Glencairn.
 While they may look fragile, they’re actually pretty sturdy, and can easily be tossed in the dishwasher, which is something that can’t be said of all stemware.
 Wherever you’re sure to go, you’re guaranteed to see Glencairns at distilleries, tasting events, and potentially even your favorite restaurant.

-Here at the Spirit Marketplace, the Glencairn glass is a favorite.
+Here at Picks, the Glencairn glass is a favorite.
 It works for rum, brandy, whiskeys of all kind, as well as vodka, gin and beyond.
 No matter what glass you choose, it’s really insightful to pick up other brands and styles and compare them.
 It’s really interesting to see how different shapes and sizes affect how you experience the bottle you’re drinking.
 This can be especially true of other spirits as well – like Mezcal – but Mezcal glassware is another topic for another time!